arduino/docs-content/content/arduino-cloud/00.guides/04.python/python.md

 ---
 title: 'Python'
-description: 'Learn how to use the Python library to connect to the Arduino IoT Cloud.'
+description: 'Learn how to use the Python library to connect to the Arduino Cloud.'
 tags:
   - IoT
   - Python